google/WebFundamentals/src/content/en/updates/2018/03/smooshgate.md

 Currently, `Array.prototype.flatten = mooToolsFlattenImplementation` creates
 an enumerable `flatten` property, so it’s later copied to `Elements`.
-But if we ship a native version of `flatten`, it becomes non-enumerable, and _isn’t_ copied to `Elements`. **Any code relying on MooTools’ `Elements.prototype.flatten` is now broken.**
+But if browsers ship a native version of `flatten`, it becomes non-enumerable, and _isn’t_ copied to `Elements`. **Any code relying on MooTools’ `Elements.prototype.flatten` is now broken.**